-Although the circumstances described above paint a dark picture, an organization, to the best of its ability, must strive to continue its functions and to provide services to its populations.
+Although the circumstances described above paint a dark picture, an organization, to the best of its ability, must strive to continue its functions and provide services to its constituents, or customers, or patients, etc..

-3.1 Implications for the Organization
+4.1 Implications of Infectious Disease Outbreaks for the Organization

-A challenge for the organizations will be to assist appropriate public health officials in protecting an organization's personnel and the public from transmission within the organization's facilities.
-However, given the large numbers of individuals who enter an organization's facilities each day, those facilities - like all other public facilities in which large numbers of persons interact and congregate - could themselves become a spreading center for the disease.
+A challenge for the organizations will be to assist appropriate public health officials in protecting an organization's personnel and the general public from transmission within the organization's facilities.
+However, given the large numbers of individuals who enter an organization's facilities each day, those facilities - like all other facilities in which large numbers of persons interact and congregate - could themselves become a spreading center for the disease.

-This raises a number of considerations for organizations, including:
+This raises several considerations for organizations, including:

-- Significant numbers of persons who are necessary to the organization's mission-essential functions (e.g., organization staff, security personnel, IT staff, etc.) may be unavailable because of illness or death, possibly reaching from 30 to 50 percent of the workforce; - Face-to-face contact between an organization's administrators and staff necessary for performing mission-essential functions may be dramatically limited or unavailable; and - Facilities, infrastructure, utilities, and services may all be affected by a lack of adequate staffing caused by isolation, quarantine, illness, or death of those persons necessary for maintaining operations. - Depending on the severity of the epidemic, an organization's administration may come under pressure as the disease causes attrition among employees, security personnel, IT, and maintenance personnel.
-To the extent that an organization relies on local law enforcement for security services, an additional concern is the possibility that, during an outbreak, law enforcement officers and security personnel may be reassigned to other critical law enforcement duties, thus resulting in a shortage of officers available to serve the organizations.
-In addition, state or local public health officers could close an organization's facility, or could quarantine or isolate an organization's personnel.
+- Significant numbers of persons who are necessary to the organization's essential functions (e.g., organization staff, security personnel, IT staff, etc.) may be unavailable due to illness or death.
+It could reach from 30 to 50 percent of the workforce. - Face-to-face contact between an organization's administrators and staff necessary for performing essential functions may be dramatically limited or unavailable. - Facilities, infrastructure, utilities, and services may all be impacted by a lack of adequate staffing necessary for maintaining operations caused by isolation, quarantine, illness, or death. - Depending on the severity of the epidemic/pandemic, an organization's administration may come under pressure as the disease causes attrition among employees, security personnel, IT, and maintenance personnel.
+To the extent that an organization relies on local law enforcement for security services, an additional concern is a possibility that, during an outbreak, law enforcement officers and security personnel may be reassigned to other critical law enforcement duties, thus resulting in a shortage of officers available to serve the organizations.
+In addition, state or local public health officers could close an organization's facility or could quarantine or isolate an organization's personnel.